Blueprint Medtech Incubator Hub Cycle 5 Funding Solicitation

 • Other resources listed on the Blueprint MedTech Website

 The Center for Innovative NeuroTech Advancement (CINTA) and NeuroTech Harbor (NTH) are the two NIH-funded Incubator Hubs that will provide funding, mentoring, oversight, and in-kind resources to innovator teams.
-The objective of Hub support is to develop and de-risk these groundbreaking technologies to the point of first-in-human testing.
-Human subjects research beyond usability studies is unlikely to be supported through this funding.
-By the conclusion of funding, it is anticipated that projects will be ready to apply for funding for a companion solicitation from NIH (which support first-in-human evaluations of safety and effectiveness):
+The objective of Hub support is to develop and de-risk these groundbreaking technologies to the point of first-in-human testing (i.e., concluding prior to any evaluation of safety or effectiveness).
+By the conclusion of Hub funding, it is anticipated that projects will have secured non-governmental funding or be ready to apply for funding for a companion Translator solicitation from NIH (which support first-in-human evaluations of safety and effectiveness):

 Funding Opportunity